-Directors and the CEO owe a fiduciary obligation and a duty of loyalty to the organization.
+The Board of Directors and the CEO owe a fiduciary obligation and a duty of loyalty to the organization.
 The integrity of the organization's decision-making may be compromised by a real or perceived conflict of interest on the part of any of its directors or the CEO.
-Trust and confidence in the Board or the CEO can only be sustained if all forms of conflict of interest are identified, disclosed and resolved.
+Trust and confidence in the Board and/or the CEO can only be sustained if all forms of conflict of interest are identified, disclosed and resolved.

-Regional Councils and Regional Administrators have certain delegated responsibilities, including financial oversight responsibilities.
-Trust and confidence in their functioning is also very important.
+Regional Councils and Regional Administrators have certain delegated responsibilities, including financial oversight responsibilities, that also require the trust and confidence of their members.